Photographing the Landscapes of Tasmania

 From the Bay of Fires, we wound our way south to Freycinet Peninsula, where the dramatic Hazards mountain range rises from across the sea.
 You have open beaches here with views across to the Hazards, or craggy coastlines with the same red-encrusted rocks found further north in the Bay of Fires.
 We stayed at a beautiful location at Swansea, in beach chalets overlooking the Hazards in the distance, which made for a great spot to photograph the landscape at sunset.

 We then headed to Hobart, with a stopover in the historic town of Richmond, the home of Australia's oldest bridge.

 At Hobart, the weather settled in and we were treated to snow at Mount Field National Park.
 Walking through the forest trails, surrounded by trees blanketed in snow, is a remarkable experience.
 The fall of snow creates a whisper that pushes through the silence as you make your way past stands of fagus and pandani trees.
 Mt Field is also home to two iconic waterfalls: Russell Falls and Horseshoe Falls, both a very accessible walk (and a bit of a climb) to reach.

 We capped off our tour with a sunrise shoot at the Tesselated Pavement near Eaglehawk Neck, about a fifty minute drive from Hobart.
 This landscape, scoured by natural forces and erosion into a pavement like structure, makes for great photography either at sunrise or sunset; where there are plenty of opportunities to capture reflections in the "pavement".

 This was a truly terrific tour -- with a lot of laughter and fun to be had over dinner and drinks while talking about photography and epic adventures!
-Cam and I are planning to run another photography tour in Tasmania in autumn next year.
-If you're keen to join us, get in touch.
+Cam and I are running another tour in Tasmania in 2020.
+Why not join us?